-Post Script: This post created a good deal of controversy on some corners of the Internet and Twitter, with rebuttals both reasonable and knee-jerk, (including a few ad hominem attacks—yikes!).
+Post Script: This post created a good deal of controversy on some corners of the Internet and Twitter, with rebuttals both reasonable and knee-jerk, (including a few ad hominem attacks!).

-I am flattered by the amount of discussion this idea has received, and have updated my thinking on several points because of it.
-Based on feedback, I have added citations and edited out a particularly dumb joke.
-I will likely follow up with new thoughts about prison technology in a subsequent post.
+I am glad for the discussion this idea has received, and have updated my thinking on several points because of it.
+Based on feedback, I have added citations expounding on a couple of points that critics overlooked.

 My list of biggest fears in life goes something like this: